facebook/react-strict-dom/apps/website/docs/api/02-css/01-create.md

 # css.create

-<p className="text-xl">How to create static and dynamic styles in React.</p>
+<p className="text-xl">How to create static and dynamic styles in React Strict DOM.</p>

 :::warning

-The constraints on which properties and values are supported (e.g., various short-form properties are disallowed) are not yet enforced by the style compiler or static types on web.
-This is a work in progress.
+On web the style compiler and static types do not yet enforce constraints on the properties and values that can be used (e.g., various short-form properties are disallowed).
+This is a work in progress that depends on improvements to StyleX.

 :::